Hyperbaric oxygen therapy (HBOT) works by increasing the amount of oxygen that can be delivered to body tissues through the bloodstream.

 HBOT provides patients with the following benefits:

-- Elimination or reduction of effects of toxic substances, such as carbon monoxide poisoning
+- Elimination or reduction of effects of toxic substances.

 Sometimes it only takes one or two hyperbaric sessions to benefit from treatment.
 Some conditions may require as many as 40-50 treatments for maximum benefit.
 We’ll discuss your planned treatment with you in detail before starting therapy.